npapanik/Adyton/README.md

 Publications
 ------------

-Adyton has been used in the following publications:
+Adyton has been used by its developers in the following publications:

-* D.-G. Akestoridis, N. Papanikos, and E. Papapetrou, "Exploiting Social Preferences for Congestion Control in Opportunistic Networks", in _Proceedings of the 10th IEEE International Conference on Wireless and Mobile Computing, Networking and Communications (WiMob)_, 2014, pp. 413-418.
+* D.-G. Akestoridis, N. Papanikos, and E. Papapetrou, "Exploiting social preferences for congestion control in opportunistic networks," in _Proceedings of the 10th IEEE International Conference on Wireless and Mobile Computing, Networking and Communications (WiMob)_, 2014, pp. 413-418.
 DOI: [10.1109/WiMOB.2014.6962204](http://dx.doi.org/10.1109/WiMOB.2014.6962204).
-* N. Papanikos, and E. Papapetrou, "Coordinating Replication Decisions in Multi-copy Routing for Opportunistic Networks", in _Proceedings of the 10th IEEE International Conference on Wireless and Mobile Computing, Networking and Communications (WiMob)_, 2014, pp. 8-13.
+* N. Papanikos and E. Papapetrou, "Coordinating replication decisions in multi-copy routing for opportunistic networks," in _Proceedings of the 10th IEEE International Conference on Wireless and Mobile Computing, Networking and Communications (WiMob)_, 2014, pp. 8-13.
 DOI: [10.1109/WiMOB.2014.6962142](http://dx.doi.org/10.1109/WiMOB.2014.6962142).

+Other researchers have used Adyton in the following publications:

+* J. Dede, A. Förster, E. Hernández-Orallo, J. Herrera-Tapia, K. Kuladinithi, V. Kuppusamy, P. Manzoni, A. bin Muslim, A. Udugama, and Z. Vatandas, "Simulating opportunistic networks: Survey and future directions," _IEEE Communications Surveys & Tutorials_, 2017.
+DOI: [10.1109/COMST.2017.2782182](http://dx.doi.org/10.1109/COMST.2017.2782182).
+* Y. Li and R. Bartos, "Interaction based routing algorithm for opportunistic mobile social networks," in _Proceedings of the 14th IEEE Annual Consumer Communications & Networking Conference (CCNC)_, 2017, pp. 492-497.
+DOI: [10.1109/CCNC.2017.7983157](http://dx.doi.org/10.1109/CCNC.2017.7983157).

 License